 Also, I currently do not allow notifications for any apps on my phone, except for phone calls and text messages.
 If you do, all notifications will need to be disabled in addition to these guidelines.
 This includes banners, alerts, and the little numbers that like to attach themselves to the app icons.

-1 // No smartphone in the bedroom.
+1 // No phone in the bedroom.

 I live in a studio apartment style home, so I will be keeping my smartphone in the kitchen or bathroom to keep distractions before bedtime to a minimum.
 I also use my phone as an alarm, so I am also using this as an exercise to wake up earlier.